[Podcast] An Inside Look at Deschutes Brewery with CEO Michael LaLonde (Part I)

 Having Company Wide Q&A's

 Deschutes routinely has an open Q&A’s with the whole company of 571 co-owners.
-Micheal stresses why its important to be open to the fact that you can continually get better when handling feedback.
+Michael stresses why its important to be open to the fact that you can continually get better when handling feedback.

 Deschutes' Message to Employees on Day One